UWOrbital/OBC-Firmware-Onboarding/.github/pull_request_template.md

 ## Completed Challenges
 Check the tasks that you have completed below
+- [ ] LM75BD Driver Task
 - [ ] Thermal Management Task
-- [ ] OS Handler

 > [!NOTE]
-> Before requesting a review, you must complete all three challenges.
+> Before requesting a review, you must complete both tasks.
 If you need help, you can always ask questions on Discord!

 ## Testing Screenshots
 Please attach a screenshot of the temperature log running below.